Brian Samuel tackles serious, uncomfortable topics in A Song for My Father - Trinidad and Tobago Newsday

 Samuel weaves together his own observations with excerpts from his grandfather’s diary and father’s letters, adding layers to the story personally and historically.
 Somehow, they manage to blend seamlessly together.

-We see how colonialism affects politics, culture and family as Darwin’s generation break with colonial traditions still entrenched in Samuel’s grandfather’s generation.
+We see how colonialism affects politics, culture and family as Darwin’s generation breaks with colonial traditions still entrenched in Samuel’s grandfather’s generation.
 Samuel shows how families and culture are dynamic and subject to outside influences.

 Darwin breaks with the tradition of aiming for a job as a lawyer or doctor, rarely achievable anyway, and goes to England to work during the war.
-He returns to Grenada during Windrush.
+He returns to Grenada during the Windrush era.
 Darwin always seems to be operating against the tide.
-There are always twists and unexpected turns in Darwin’s choices that affect his sons lives.
+There are always twists and unexpected turns in his choices that affect his sons' lives.

-Then, there’s Samuel’s absent Scottish mother who provides the opportunity for the author to touch on the challenges of interracial relationships at a time when they were rare and unaccepted.
+Then there’s Samuel’s absent Scottish mother, who provides the opportunity for the author to touch on the challenges of interracial relationships at a time when they were rare and unaccepted.
 The scenes between Samuel’s mother and his Grenadian grandfather are funny and revealing.

 Samuel’s anecdotes make this a memorable autobiography, one of the best I have ever read for its honesty, unique tone, natural dialogue and brilliant structure.
-Be forewarned, you have no idea what shocking revelations are coming your way when you read Song for my Father – particularly when Samuel finally meets his mother later on in life.
+Be forewarned, you have no idea what shocking revelations are coming your way when you read Song for my Father – particularly when Samuel finally meets his mother later in life.

-This is a book that should be used for CXC and CAPE literature – yes nonfiction is literature – Caribbean history and Caribbean Studies because it creates an understanding of literary elements and history in a whole new light.
+This is a book that should be used for CXC and CAPE literature – yes, nonfiction is literature – Caribbean history and Caribbean studies, because it creates an understanding of literary elements and history in a whole new light.

-You can hear Samuel talk about his book today at 11 am (Sunday) in the NGC Bocas Lit Fest when he joins Ira Mathur, Brian and Simone Dalton in a panel discussion on writing personal stories chaired by Paula Lindo at the Nalis on St Vincent Street.
+You can hear Samuel talk about his book today at 11 am (Sunday) at the NGC Bocas Lit Fest when he joins Ira Mathur and Simone Dalton in a panel discussion on writing personal stories chaired by Newsday's Paula Lindo at the National Library on Abercromby Street.

-Song for My Father, an Ian Randle publication, will be available there, and at Paper Based, RIK, Metropolitan and all leading bookstores.

 Comments